-- 12. All pages are selected by default for programming.
-You can deselect/uncheck the FROM page you want to program.
-Note: The generated PDB file contains only the data that targets the selected FROM page. - 13.
-Modify properties for the serialization by specifying the Start and Max values.
+7. Select the FROM page you want to program and data value for the configured regions.

+Note: The generated STAPL file contains only the data that targets the selected FROM page.

+- 8. Modify properties for the serialization by specifying the Start and Max values.
 For the Auto Inc region, specify the Start and Max values.
-For the Read From File region, select the file name of the custom serialization file. - 14.
-Enter the number of devices you want to program and generate the required programming file.
-Entering a value greater than 1 enables serialization. - 15.
-Select Save PDB to save settings and serialization will be enabled by default
+For the Read From File region, select the file name of the custom serialization file. - 9.
+Select the FlashROM programming file type you want to generate from the two options below: